-Pritzker Levine LLP and its attorneys handle cases that concern our nation’s most fundamental rights under the First Amendment.
+Pritzker Levine LLP attorneys have handled cases that concern our nation’s most fundamental rights under the First Amendment.
 Elizabeth Pritzker served as the founding Executive Director and Staff Attorney for the First Amendment Project, a non-profit public interest law firm representing individuals, journalists and smaller media in First Amendment-related litigation matters.
 She has a depth of experience prosecuting Freedom of Information Act and Public Records Act lawsuits and defending publishers, authors, individuals and not-for-profit organizations in a broad range of libel, slander, privacy, news gathering and related First Amendment litigation.

 Pritzker Levine has the resources, background and skill to provide efficient and cost-effective representation to clients on First Amendment-related matters.

-To learn how our First Amendment attorneys can help you, or to discuss a possible First Amendment claim, please contact Elizabeth Pritzker at firstname.lastname@example.org or call 415-692-0772 for a free consultation.
+To learn how our First Amendment attorneys can help you, or to discuss a possible First Amendment claim, please contact Elizabeth Pritzker at firstname.lastname@example.org or call 415-805-8532 for a free consultation.

-- Masonite Corporation Public Records Act Enforcement Action
+Masonite Corporation Public Records Act Enforcement Action

-- University of California Regents Open Meeting Act Lawsuit
+University of California Regents Open Meeting Act Lawsuit

-- Consumer Reports “Ionic Breeze” Defense of Free Press
+Consumer Reports “Ionic Breeze” Defense of Free Press

-- Cyptography Lawsuit Challenging Federal Export Control Laws
+Cryptography Lawsuit Challenging Federal Export Control Laws

-- Norbertine Fathers of St. Michael’s Abbey Defense of Free Speech
+Norbertine Fathers of St. Michael’s Abbey Defense of Free Speech

-- FCC Whistleblower Defense of Right of Petition
+FCC Whistleblower Defense of Right of Petition

-- Elizabeth Pritzker, founder of PRITZKER | LAW, represented employee of telecommunications company who was sued for reporting false telecom spectrum bids submitted to the Federal Communications Commission by her employer.
-The lawsuit was dismissed when Ms. Pritzker prevailed on a special motion to strike filed under California’s anti-SLAPP law, with fees and costs awarded to the client.
+Represented (as lead trial counsel) employee of telecommunications company who was sued for reporting false telecom spectrum bids submitted to the Federal Communications Commission by her employer; succeeded in having the lawsuit dismissed under California’s anti-SLAPP law, with fees and costs awarded to the client.